phillord/horned-owl/bikepath.md

-Version 0.12.0
+Version 0.13.0
 ==============

-Make

-public struct <A:AsRef<Str>>IRI(A)

-to enable the use of horned in a multithreaded environment
+Fix error handling

+Lots of fixes for the RDF parser based on lots of known files.

 Version next